Curricular Practical Training Basic Information

 Students required to participate in internship programs to successfully complete their degree requirements can engage in temporary employment to gain practical experience in his or her field of study by obtaining permission to work off-campus.
 This type of employment is called Curricular Practical Training (CPT).

 The work performed while on CPT must be directly related to your field of study as listed on your current I-20.
 In addition, you must receive academic credit and a grade for the work experience.
+The work can be paid or unpaid.

 Am I Eligible for CPT?